Engee documentation

 Details

-Complexity of input and output signals.
-Defined as:
+The complexity of the input and output signals.
+Set as:

 • auto – inheritance of complexity from the input.

-• real` - a real signal is expected.
+• real – a physical signal is expected.

 • complex – a complex signal is expected.